 So where does this leave us.

-Meat has a lot more protein than lentils, but lentils still have a decent amount of protein.
+Meat has a lot more protein than lentils, but lentils still have a decent amount of protein (If you compare lentils vs black beans, lentils win that match up).
 It’s why vegan athletes typically base their diet on legumes like lentils and soybeans.

 If you’re really looking for protein, you should see how seitan stacks up vs chicken, it’s pretty close.